jonah-ramponi/ml-notes/content/posts/intro_to_attention.md

 tags: [attention]
 ---

-Suppose you give an LLM the input
+Models like ChatGPT are Large Language Models (LLMs).
+An important concept in modern LLM architectures is thee attention mechanism.
+Suppose you pass the following as input to an LLM:

 *What is the capital of France?*